elk-audio/elk-docs/documents/sushi_configuration_format.md

 * **“audio\_clip_detection”** - Sets whether audio inputs and/or outputs detect sample values outside of the range of the analog audio circuits.
     * **“inputs”** - Clip detection enabled on the audio inputs.
     * **“outputs”** - clip detection enabled on the audio outputs.
+* **"master_limiter"** - Set to true to enable brickwall limiting on each engine output.
+Attack is 0 ms and Relase ~100ms

 ## Tracks
 **“tracks”** : A json list of track objects with the following members: